Biogen scraps two Alzheimer drug trials, wipes $18 billion from market value

 “This disappointing news confirms the complexity of treating Alzheimer’s disease and the need to further advance knowledge in neuroscience,” Biogen Chief Executive Officer Michel Vounatsos said.

-Both Eisai and Biogen said they would continue to work on other Alzheimer’s treatments.
+Eisai and Biogen said they would continue to work on other Alzheimer’s treatments, including BAN2401.

-Guggenheim analyst Yatin Suneja said Biogen instead should start looking at merger and acquisition opportunities in treatments that target the central nervous system.
+Guggenheim analyst Yatin Suneja said Biogen instead should be looking to build its pipeline through acquisitions.

 “They need to stop wasting or stop investing money in Alzheimer’s now,” Suneja said.

-Suneja said Biogen has about $42 billion in financing capacity and should start looking at other companies in the space such as Sage Therapeutics Inc , GW Pharmaceuticals and Zogenix Inc.

-“Those are very, very interesting companies that should be considered now, more seriously.”
+Suneja said Biogen has about $42 billion in financing capacity and identified potential acquisition targets such as Sage Therapeutics Inc , GW Pharmaceuticals (GWPH.O) and Zogenix Inc that are “very interesting companies that should be considered now, more seriously.”

-Major drugmakers, including Eli Lilly and Co, AstraZeneca Plc, Roche Holding AG, Pfizer Inc, Merck & Co, and Johnson & Johnson, have all abandoned Alzheimer’s drugs over lack of efficacy or safety issues.
+Major drugmakers, including Eli Lilly and Co, AstraZeneca Plc, Roche Holding AG, Pfizer Inc, Merck & Co and Johnson & Johnson, have abandoned Alzheimer’s drugs targeting amyloid because of lack of efficacy or safety issues.

-Scientists have long believed that to be effective, Alzheimer’s drugs must be tested very early, before the disease begins destroying key parts of the brain.
+Roche is still testing an amyloid-targeting drug, gantenerumab, at a higher dose after it failed in a trial in early-stage disease.

+Dr. Ronald Petersen of the Mayo Clinic, who has consulted for Eisai and Biogen, said amyloid is clearly linked with Alzheimer’s because it shows up in the brains of people with the disease.
+But removing it did not appear to help.

+“Should we abandon amyloid?
+I’m not completely there yet, but you’d certainly like to see some kind of positive response.”

-Many companies are pursuing alternative theories for attacking Alzheimer’s, such as focusing on tau, another Alzheimer’s-linked protein, or on inflammation, which is believed to play a role in the very early formation of the disease.
+Many companies including Biogen, Eisai, Lilly and AbbVie, are pursuing alternative approaches, such as focusing on tau, another Alzheimer’s protein that is more closely linked with the onset of symptoms.

+Others are pursuing targets aimed at reducing inflammation, which is believed to play a role in the very early formation of the disease.

+Dr. Howard Fillit of the Alzheimer’s Drug Discovery Foundation said research must identify biomarkers and diagnostics to help “weed out ineffective drugs earlier,” before they are tested in large, expensive trials.

+Fillit said aducanumab hit its target and removed amyloid but still did not help patients, which makes him “very pessimistic that the amyloid approach will work clinically.”

 Reporting by Julie Steenhuysen in Chicago, Tamara Mathias in Bengaluru; Takashi Umekawa in Tokyo; Caroline Humer in New York; Editing by Kirsten Donovan, Bernadette Baum and Bill Berkrot